MrChromebox/website/docs/fwscript.md

 The ChromeOS Firmware Utility Script simplifies the most common functions most users need when interacting with the firmware on their ChromeOS device.

 It can be run from ChromeOS, or any Linux distribution which has a full shell.
-It cannot be run via WSL or a virtualized environment (ie, a ChromeOS penguin shell)
+It cannot be run via WSL or a virtualized environment (i.e., a ChromeOS penguin shell).

 Currently, it allows the user to: